 o Holy Eucharist, Rite I (8 a.m.)

-Please know that you are always in our prayers and that we give thanks for your ministries in our parish community, in Chestertown, and beyond.
+Please know that you are always in my prayers and that I give thanks for your ministries in our parish community, in Chestertown, and beyond.